 Credit One Bank® Unsecured Visa® with Cash Back Rewards

-The Credit One Bank® Unsecured Visa® with Cash Back Rewards offers cardmembers a way to earn 1% cash back rewards on eligible purchases including gas, groceries and if you use your card to pay for services such as mobile phone, internet, cable and satellite TV.
+The Credit One Bank® Unsecured Visa® with Cash Back Rewards offers cardmembers a way to earn 1% cash back rewards on eligible purchases including gas, groceries, and services such as mobile phone, internet, cable and satellite TV.
 Terms apply.
-This card offers a variable APR of 20.24% – 26.24% for purchases depending on creditworthiness and an annual fee of $0–$99.
-What’s great about this card is that you can see if you pre-qualify without harming your credit score and this is an unsecured credit card — not a debit card, prepaid card, or a secured credit card with deposit requirements.
+This card offers a variable APR of 17.99% to 23.99% for purchases depending on creditworthiness and an annual fee of $0–$99.
+What’s great about this card is that you can see if you pre-qualify without affecting your credit score and this is a fully functional unsecured credit card — not a debit card, prepaid card, or a secured credit card with deposit requirements.

 Capital One® Secured Mastercard®

 The Capital One® Secured Mastercard® is another great option for those trying to build or rebuild credit, and reports to all three major credit bureaus.
-You get an initial $200 credit line after making a security deposit of $49, $99, or $200, determined based on your creditworthiness.
-After making your first 5 monthly payments on time get access to a higher credit line with no additional deposit needed.
+If you make the minimum required security deposit you’ll get an initial credit line of $200.
+Deposit more money before your account opens to get a higher credit line.
+Access to an authorized bank account is required to make your refundable security deposit of $49, $99 or $200.
+Be considered for a higher credit line in as little as 6 months.
 A big plus for this card is – there is no annual fee.

 OpenSky® Secured Visa® Credit Card